harispraba/laravel-cicd/README.md

 9. Set the SSL verification: check if you use SSL
 10. Set the Which events would you like to trigger this webhook?: Let me select individual events, checklist Pushes and Branch or tag creation.
 11. Click Add webhook

+## Test the Pipeline
+1. Clone the repository
+2. Create some changes
+3. Push the changes to the repository with the tag
+4. Check the Jenkins pipeline
+5. Check the SonarQube
+6. Check the Docker Container Registry
+7. Check the Server Deployment